raspberrypilearning/disco-dance-floor/en/step_3.md

 --- task ---

-Go to the 'Hierarchy' window and right-click to create a new Sphere GameObject.
+Go to the Hierarchy window and right-click to create a new 'Sphere' GameObject.

 **Rename** the sphere 'Ball'.